Variational Inference with Coverage Guarantees in Simulation-Based Inference: Method

 where $\gamma$, $L_W$, and $L_{[T]} = \max_{1\le t\le T} L_t$ are constants defined in Assumptions \ref{assump:opt_technical_1} and \ref{assump:opt_technical_2}. \end{theorem}

-Again, in any setting where it is possible to sample from $\mathcal{P}(X, \Theta)$, $N_{\mathcal{C}}$ can be made arbitrarily large, achieving a tight bound in Equation \ref{eqn:iterate_thm} as a consequence.
-The implication of Theorem \ref{thm:efficient} is that practitioners can focus on obtaining efficient predictors, as discussed in the following section, knowing that CANVI will make the optimal selection from this set with high probability.
+Again, in any setting where it is possible to sample from $\mathcal{P}(X, \Theta)$, $N_{\mathcal{C}}$ can be made arbitrarily large, tightening the bound in Equation \ref{eqn:iterate_thm}.
+Practitioners can, thus, focus on obtaining efficient predictors knowing that \textsc{CANVI} will make the optimal selection with high probability.